Sign inDocsBlogAboutSupportContact

 You're running a WooCommerce store on a shared host.
 Order confirmation emails are arriving in customer spam folders.
 Support tickets about "never got the email" pile up.

 You open TrueCommander and type enable smtp.
 Fill in SendGrid credentials (free tier covers 100 emails/day).
 Run.
-The command registers itself as a startup command, so from this moment forward every WordPress-generated email — order confirmations, password resets, contact form submissions, WooCommerce notifications — routes through SendGrid with proper SPF/DKIM authentication.
+The command saves the configuration, so from this moment forward every WordPress-generated email, order confirmations, password resets, contact form submissions, WooCommerce notifications, routes through SendGrid with proper SPF/DKIM authentication.

 Customers start receiving emails in their inbox.
 Support tickets drop.
 You never think about SMTP again.